nikihowe/IDLA/readme.txt

 run the exact same process, yet have different runtimes (with Julia and C++ comparable, but both much faster than Python).

-Please see the readme in the cpp directory for instructions on how to use the software, the plots directory for some example plots, the other_code directory for some old code and some very specific code, and the analysis directory for a Jupyter notebook with example data processing and plotting of output from the software.
+Please see the readme in the cpp directory for instructions on how to use the software, the plots directory for some example plots, and the other_code directory for some old code and some very specific code.